benhosmer/brzr-desktop/README.md

 2. [SQLite3](http://www.sqlite.org/)

-3. Optional: To use this with a Raspberry Pi with the [LCD Display](http://www.adafruit.com/products/1110), you'll need to add the [Adafruit_CharLCDPlate](https://github.com/adafruit/Adafruit-Raspberry-Pi-Python-Code/tree/master/Adafruit_CharLCDPlate) directory to this application's root directory.
+3. Optional: To use this with a Raspberry Pi with the [LCD Display](http://www.adafruit.com/products/1110), you'll need to add the [Adafruit_CharLCDPlate](https://github.com/adafruit/Adafruit-Raspberry-Pi-Python-Code/tree/master/Adafruit_CharLCDPlate) directory to the `brzr` directory of this application.
+The `Adafruit_I2c.py` and the `AdafruitMCP230xx.py` is symlinked to their respective folders from the Adafruit repository.
+Simply copy these two files into the `Adafruit_CharLCDPLATE` directory as well.
+In the `Adafruit_CharLCDPlate`, now create an empty `__init__.py` file.
 This is part of [Adafruit's](https://github.com/adafruit/Adafruit-Raspberry-Pi-Python-Code) awesome opensource repository.

+4. Your brzr application folder should now look like this:

+        >|- brzr-desktop
+            |-- brzr
+                |--- Adafruit_CharLCDPlate
+                   |---- Adafruit_CharLCDPlate.py
+                   |---- Adafruit_I2C.py
+                   |---- Adafruit_MCP230xx.py
+                   |---- __init.py__
+                |--- brzr.py
+                |--- __init.py__
+            |-- db
+            |-- brzr.cfg
+            |-- settings.py
+            |-- app.py
+            |-- README.md

 #### Getting Started